 BERT usually comes into consideration for understanding the search inquiries in a better way and give relevant results.
 This revision is also applicable for snippets.

-However, this doesn’t mean the Google’s BERT update has replaced RankBrain.
-This BERT Google Natural Language Processing (NLP) update is an additional support for a clear understanding of your query and to provide you with relevant results.
+However, this doesn’t mean Google’s BERT update has replaced RankBrain.
+This BERT Google Natural Language Processing (NLP) update is additional support for a clear understanding of your query and to provide you with relevant results.

 Let us now understand how this update affects our search.

 According to Google, the BERT update will affect 1 in 10 of the search queries of the US.

 For example, if you are searching for “2019 brazil traveler to the USA need a visa”.
 Your results before BERT Update and after BERT update are as follows.

 Earlier, the search results were more focused on how the USA citizens can travel to Brazil.
 Later, search results are optimized and refined to how Brazilians can get a visa of the USA.